barrettotte/IBMi-Book/docs/core/rpgle/intro.md

 Since this language was meant to mimic early electromechanical machines, it has quite a few quirks that seem strange to a modern programmer.
 Over time, the language evolved and added various features.

 The current iteration of RPG is **RPGLE** or **RPG IV**.
 I'm not really intending to get into "ILE" concepts too much in this book.
 But, I thought I should state that RPGLE and RPG IV for my intent are synonymous.
+Since mostly every one else calls it RPGLE, I will also call it that.

 ## RPG Cycle